kennankole/to-do-list-app/README.md

 # My To Do List

-> This a to do list web app that allows you to add and remove tasks from the to do list.
+> My To Do List web app is a simple to-do list application where users can add, update, view, and remove to-do list tasks on the list.
+The applicaiton is built with Jvascript.

 ## Built With